Beyond real blow-up: Masuda detours and complex holonomy: Case study: Galerkin caricatures of quadratic heat equations

-\textbf{Case 1.1: Irrational spectral quotients} $\lambda>0$.\\ Irrational $\lambda$ are automatically nonresonant.
-By theorem \ref{thmPoi}, the flow possesses an analytic linearization near $u=z=0$.
-The associated irrational winding of the nontrivial leaves, however, prevents discrepancy-free blow-up loops.
-Instead, iterated loops $\gamma^t$ produce almost-loops of $\gamma^u,\ \gamma^z$, due to their quasiperiodic winding.
+\begin{description} \item[Case 1.1: Irrational spectral quotients $\lambda>0$.] \\ Irrational $\lambda$ are automatically nonresonant.
+By theorem \ref{thmPoi}, the flow possesses an analytic flow linearization near $u\!=\!z\!=\!0$.
+The associated irrational winding of the nontrivial leafs, however, prevents discrepancy-free blow-up loops.
+Instead, iterated loops $\gamma^t$ produce almost-loops $\gamma^{uz}$, due to their quasiperiodic winding.
+See remark \ref{remirr}.

-\textbf{Case 1.2: Rational spectral quotients} $\lambda>0$.\\ Let $\lambda=n_1/n_2>0$ with coprime positive integers $n_1,n_2$\,.
+\item[Case 1.2: Rational spectral quotients $\lambda>0$.] \\[2mm] Let $\lambda=n_1/n_2>0$ with coprime positive integers $n_1,n_2$\,.
 We rescale time such that $\lambda_1=-n_1,\ \lambda_2=-n_2$\,.
-In other words, $a=1-1/\lambda:=1-n_2/n_1$\,. \emph{Nonresonance} only forbids $n_1=1\neq n_2$\,, as well as $n_2=1\neq n_1$\,.
-Since the eigenvalues are semisimple, theorem \ref{thmPoiML} applies to the stable node case, with degree $m=2$.
-We obtain blow-up loops $(\gamma^t,\,\gamma^{uz})$, in variables $u=1/x,\ z=y/x$ and original time $t$ of \eqref{ODExG1}, \eqref{ODEyG1}, around blow-up at $u=z=0$.
-The associated winding numbers are $\fw_t=n_2=\fw_u\,,\ \fw_z=n_1$\,, and we obtain real-time blow-up stars with $n_2$ blow-up branches and $n_2$ blow-down branches.
-In particular, a single-loop Masuda detour near homogeneity generates discrepancies, even for rational spectral quotients, and for $n_2>1$.
-The only nonresonant case which produces single-loop, discrepancy-free Masuda detours, along nontrivial leaves, is the semisimple case $n_1=n_2=1$.
+In other words, $a=1-1/\lambda=1-n_2/n_1$\,. \emph{Nonresonance} only forbids $n_1=1\neq n_2$\,, as well as $n_2=1\neq n_1$\,.
+Since the eigenvalues are semisimple, theorem \ref{thmloop} applies to the stable node case, with degree $m\!=\!2$.
+We obtain minimal blow-up loops $(\gamma^t,\,\gamma^{uz})$, in original time $t$ and variables $u\!=\!1/x,\ z\!=\!y/x$ of \eqref{ODExG1}, \eqref{ODEyG1}, around blow-up at $t\!=\!T\!=\!0$ and $u\!=\!z\!=\!0$.
+The associated winding numbers are $\fw_t=\fw_u=n_1>0$\,, We obtain real-time blow-up stars of $n_1$ blow-up branches, alternating with $n_1$ blow-down branches.
+In particular, a single-loop Masuda detour near homogeneity generates discrepancies, even for rational spectral quotients, in case $n_1>1$.
+The only nonresonant case which produces single-loop, discrepancy-free Masuda detours, along nontrivial leafs, is the semisimple degeneracy $n_1=n_2=1$; i.e.\ $\lambda=1,\ a=0$.